 Why Is Ergonomics Important in Product Design?

 Before we look at these real-life examples, let us again touch on why ergonomic product design is important.
-The process of ergonomic design is to create an item that gives the end user a comfortable, stress-free experience.
+The ergonomic design process is to create an item that gives the end user a comfortable, stress-free experience.
 This approach to design offers the following benefits:

-Comfort – Products that you use or touch should be comfortable.
+- Comfort – Products that you use or touch should be comfortable.
 Would you want to sit on a chair that was hard and hurt your back?
-Would you want to type using a keyboard that puts a strain on your wrists?
+Would you want to type using a keyboard that strains your wrists?
 Certainly not!
 Ergonomic product design helps improve comfort.
 It ensures that items can be used without placing unnecessary strain on the user.

-Safety – Safety has never been as important as it is in today’s world.
+- Safety – Safety has never been as important as in today’s world.
 As consumers become more aware, they expect impeccable levels of safety.
 Would you want to use an electric device that had poor wiring?
 Or would you use a desk that had unsecured fittings?
-Ergonomic product design can vastly improve safety for both the manufacturer and consumer.
+Ergonomic product design can vastly improve safety for both the manufacturer and the consumer.

-Ease of Use – Products should be easy to use.
-There is nothing more frustrating for consumers than spending time trying to figure out how to use a product.
+- Ease of use – Products should be easy to use.
+Nothing is more frustrating for consumers than figuring out how to use a product.
 Ergonomic design can improve usability.
 It can help ensure a consumer has no stress or hassle.

 As you can see, this design approach really can help create superb end products.
 The whole process revolves around the end user – it is also known as user-centric design.
 You look at what the consumer requires and figure out how to best meet their needs through your product design.